dinsmoro/VaccCheck/README.md

 # Limits:
 **For a specific site:**
-- It will spam you if there are vaccine appointments in a far-off area of your state that are available.
-Sub-state areas could be added but I don't know what they are so I haven't added support for that.
+- It will spam you if there are vaccine appointments in a far-off area of your state that are available. **Not applicable for Riteaid** Sub-state areas could be added but I don't know what they are so I haven't added support for that.
 It would be another nested try and WebDriverWait call for the sub-state string if the sub-state strings were known.
 - The web parsing takes like a minute due to waiting up to 15 sec (user configurable) for each element to load.
 That limits how often you can check, basically.

 **For a change in a site:**